melisasaygin/SpeechDetection/README.md

 c) script for comparing between the performances of different methods

-d) deployed best models for speech activity detection
+d) the best models for speech activity detection

+e) a model for the sternal accelerometer method, that can function in 3-second intervals

 See the following paper (to be added upon publication) and pre-registration (https://osf.io/bk9nf) for further description of use.